nadluru/StrokeLesSeg/README.md

 nnUNet_plan_and_preprocess -t TASK_ID --verify_dataset_integrity -pl3d ExperimentPlanner3DFabiansResUNet_v21 -pl2d None
 ```

-After completing experiment planning, please copy the split configuration of the size-balanced 5-fold cross-validation to the preprocessed dataset folder using the following command:
+After completing experiment planning, please copy the split configuration of the size-balanced 5-fold cross-validation to the preprocessed dataset folder using the following command in the project root directory:

 ```
-cp splits_final.pkl /opt/algorithm/preprocessed/TASK/
+cp splits_final.pkl atlasv2/preprocessed/TASK/
 ```

 The candidates of the 'TASK' folder are listed below: